 Back in the times, marketers used to spend a lot of money on mainstream celebrities.
 Or fine actors for their TVC to get the brand the screen time they wish for.

 Today, when your audience is Gen Z, you better pay attention to your Digital ad!
 Because the medium you will find this group easy to engage is digital.
 Celebrity endorsements for your brand are meaningful.
 But this generation trusts the celebrity or social media influencer who they find relatable or reachable.

 They will lose interest in your brand if it doesn’t sound genuine or authentic to them.
 If teens are the key target audience of your brand, they will expect a celebrity to be active on social media.
 And up front with the branded content rather than just product placement.

 Social Media Influencers Are Outshining the Mainstream Celebrities in Digital World.

 Getting the nods from actors, musicians or celebrated athletes might bring the star power to your ad, but what’s new & “in” are these Internet stars a.k.a “Social Media Influencers.”Rather than going for the traditional celebrities you can hold more sway with Gen Z by getting your product an endorsement from a “Lifestyle Influencer.”.”
 Click To Tweet

 Summing It Up!

-Social media marketers should consider the age gap while targeting this young & bullish generation.
-Before marketing to Generation Z, you need to keep in mind that first, traditional marketing strategies aren’t going to work on IGen, second, if you really want their attention & get your loyal customers from that group you need to speak in their language, & work with them on their own terms.
+Social media marketers should consider the age gap while targeting this young and bullish generation.
+Before marketing to Generation Z, you need to keep two things in mind.

-“Now you can connect with Generation Z using Social Champ simply through a single dashboard to manage all your social channels, bulk uploading your content and engaging with your audience across networks.
+“Now you can connect with Generation Z using Social Champ through a single dashboard to manage all your social channels!
+Bulk upload your content and engage with your audience across networks.
 Try the free trial today to be with the trend.”